garu/scala-for-perl5-programmers/README.md

 Pretty cool, huh?
 No more deeply nested loops if you can help it!

 As you could see throughout this section, there are several ways to iterate over lists.
 More than often (and you know this from Perl itself) you could achieve the same results of a *for* loop with a more idiomatic method call on the target list itself, like foreach(), map(), flatMap(), filter() or withFilter().
-In fact, the *for* construct in Scala is nothing but syntatic sugar that the compiler translates into calls to those methods!
+In fact, the *for* construct in Scala is nothing but syntactic sugar that the compiler translates into calls to those methods!

 Another idiomatic way to express *for* loops, for instance, uses the `yield()` idiom.
-Now, english is not my native tongue so I always had trouble with this one.
+Now, English is not my native tongue so I always had trouble with this one.
 If you have a Ruby background, note that Scala's yield() behaves differently, so read on.
 "To yield" in this context means "to give something (to someone else)", and you always see it in combination with *for* loops:

 ```scala
 val planets = List("earth", "mars", "jupiter")